 With digitalization and an evolution in mobility, as well as increased access to electricity among populations, the 21st century is truly a century of electricity.
 The demand for electricity is increasing faster than the global demand in energy.
 While our group has placed climate at the heart of its strategy, we want to offer our clients a mix of increasingly low-carbon energy sources.
-Keeping true to our integrated model, we aim to produce and supply low-carbon electricity, which means electricity from natural gas - the least polluting fossil fuel - and renewable energies.
+Keeping true to our integrated model, we aim to produce and supply low-carbon electricity that is produced first and foremost from renewable energies, and from natural gas, which is the fossil fuel with the lowest level of CO2 emissions.

 From the production to the supply of low-carbon electricity

 Total has a long history in the power business: electricity has always been one of the main outputs from our natural gas production.
-While needs are increasing nowadays, we want to offer our individual and business customers the best-priced deals.
-This goal is possible given our position on the electricity value chain.
+Gas, which emits much less carbon than coal to produce electricity, is ideal to compensate for the intermittent nature of renewables, i.e. to take over when there is no sun, wind, etc. In order to offer our individual and business customers the best-priced deals, we are present throughout the electricity value chain.

-- Storage: to compensate for the intermittent nature of renewable energies and limit access costs to the network for our clients, the storage of electricity is a priority.
-We work in the area of electricity storage through our subsidiary Saft and invest in this essential link in the renewable energy chain;
+- Storage: to compensate for the intermittent nature of renewable energies and limit access costs to the network for our clients, the storage of electricity is one of our priorities.
+We work in the area of electricity storage through our subsidiary Saft and invest in this essential link in the renewable energy chain.

 And because we are determined to pursue the decarbonization of our energies, we also have the ambition to grow in the biogas and hydrogen sectors.